pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 ## Talk to us about engagement and retention

-Pocketworks exists to help businesses achieve long term successful with modern software technologies.
-This includes mobile apps, cloud, big data and chat bots.
-Engagement and retention are crucial to your app’s success.
-We’re helping startups and established businesses take ideas to market in many sectors including IoT, pharmaceuticals, delivery and manufacturing.
+Pocketworks exists to help businesses build modern digital solutions that actually work; which bring long term success and help them achieve business growth.
+Our expertise spans mobile apps, cloud solutions, IoT, enterprise apps, big data and chat bots.
+Engagement and retention are one crucial component of your app’s success.
+Each day, we’re helping startups and established businesses take ideas to market safely.
+We help businesses solve many types of problem relating to manufacturing, enterprise efficiency, mobile booking, delivery and retail.